Señorita Panamá: History

 In 2022 the Señorita Panamá Organization lost the right of Miss Universe pageant.
 Ricardo Canto acquire the rights of the title "Miss Universe Panamá" creating a new contest that will select the representative to Miss Universe separately.
+In 2023 the organization is renamed Miss Panama once again.

 Miss World Panamá

 In 2003, Corporación MEDCOM, which owned the rights to Miss World, could not produce a pageant in time to select a representative to Miss World in Sanya.
 Therefore, the Miss World Organization contacted Promociones Gloria in Bolivia to help select a contestant; they were able to secure a contestant from Tania Hyman's Models and Talents for that year only, named Ivy Ruth Ortega Coronas.

 In 2007, the Señorita Panamá pageant was not held and the agency Panama Talents, organizers of Mr. Panamá, got the franchise for Miss World.
 They organized a small contest called Miss World Panamá for 2007.
 In 2008 they appointed the 1st runner-up of the 2007 pageant to represent Panama but she was unable to travel to Johannesburg due to visa issues.
 Therefore, Panama was not represented in Miss World 2008.

 In 2009, Corporacion MEDCOM announced that they would crown a representative to Miss World, but the license was under the property of local businessman Olais Padilla who signed an agreement with the TV station so Nadege Herrera could compete.
 In 2010 Padilla organized a local competition called Miss Mundo Panamá, won by Paola Vaprio Medaglia.

 From 2011 to 2015 the Miss World license was awarded to Marisela Moreno of Miss Panama Organization.
 After the dissolution of the Miss Panama pageant, Miss World awarded the license to event producer Edwin Dominguez, who had an agreement with Señorita Panamá for three years (2016-2018).

 For 2019, a new competition will take place, completely separated from Señorita Panamá.